The following professionals lent their expertise to this article:

 Online Medical Billing & Coding Schools in Maryland: Top Programs

-Medical billers and coders in Maryland use their knowledge of the human body and medical coding systems to help ensure that healthcare bills are paid.
+Medical billers and coders in Maryland use their knowledge of the human body and medical coding systems to help ensure healthcare bills are paid.
 This is an important role, and medical billing and coding programs give people the rigorous preparation they need to do the job.
-Continue reading to find out about these programs to get an idea of what to expect.
-Learn about the salaries that medical billers and coders around the state make, and answers to frequently asked questions by reading on.
+Learn about these programs, potential salaries, and answers to frequently asked questions.

 1. Take our quiz